 There are many heartbreaks that happen during a divorce.
 The first heartbreak occurs during that gut-wrenching moment you know you are getting divorced: either you both realize the best option for you as a couple is to split, or your ex blindsides you with a conversation that starts with, “Honey, we need to talk,” and then tells you he/she wants a divorce, or you’re the one who knows you need to leave.
-Another major heartbreak happens shortly (extremely shortly, in many cases) after a couple decides that getting separated is really happening.
-I feel like I hear this so often from women going through a divorce: “My ex moved on immediately.
-3 seconds after getting separated, in fact.”
-The ex is either dating someone new, or she finds out he is on a dating app.
+But there’s another major heartbreak that I hear so often from divorced people: “My ex moved on immediately; 3 seconds after getting separated, in fact.”

 Women do it too, but I cannot count the number of calls and emails I get from women, where the conversation starts out, “You are not going to believe this…” Through tears, they tell me the story of how “My ex moved on immediately…” they just found out that the person they split up with 2 weeks ago is already seeing someone, or that someone they know called and told them they saw the ex’s profile on a dating site.
 Or the worst one, the ex is already in a serious relationship.

 It doesn’t matter who left who, finding out “my ex moved on immediately” (or even worse, in a serious relationship) hurts like hell.
 It happened to me, and 11 years later, I still vividly remember the raw pain I felt and the burning anger and feeling of injustice I felt when I found out my ex had a girlfriend.
 It still upsets me to think about, only because I thought she was my friend.
 But the thing is, he wasn’t cheating, he wasn’t lying, and he wasn’t doing anything wrong.
 We had decided to get divorced.
 Still, it killed me.